cfe-lab/MiCall/CONTRIBUTING.md

         sudo vi /etc/environment # add :/opt/bowtie2-2.2.1 and logout/login
         bowtie2 --version # smoke test

-3. Samtools doesn't seem to be available for Windows, so skip it.
-Before you can build samtools on Ubuntu, you will need these libraries:

-        sudo apt-get install zlib1g-dev libncurses5-dev

-4. Download the latest version of the [source for samtools][samtools].
-5. Extract the files, and follow the instructions in the INSTALL file.
-Copy the samtools executable to /usr/bin/samtools-X.Y where X.Y is the version of samtools.
-You can check the samtools version by running `samtools-X.Y` with no arguments.
-6. Hyphy is not needed by the main pipeline, only some of the helper utilities, so you can probably skip it.
+3. HyPhy is not needed by the main pipeline, only some of the helper utilities, so you can probably skip it.
 Before you can build HyPhy, you will need these
     libraries: